 Even these extreme measures will not stop crypto gambling.
-Censorship resistant technology, such as namecoin decentralised DNS and maidsafe decentralized hosting are being developed.
-These censorship resistance methods are evolving faster than a the government bureaucracy can respond to them.
+Censorship-resistant technology, such as namecoin decentralised DNS and MaidSafe decentralized hosting is being developed.
+These censorship resistance methods are evolving faster than the government bureaucracy can respond to them.

-Low taxing international centers for online gambling licenses include
+Low-taxing international centres for online gambling licenses include

 - The Northern Territory in Australia